Home / Dairy-Free Recipes / Pasta with Almond Pesto and Green Beans Recipe

 step two

 Make a nut butter.
 I learned this pesto-making method from my friend Aida and I’ve never looked back.
 The first step to making a silky pesto sauce is to first create a loose nut butter with the nuts.
-Combine 1/4 cup of the cooled almonds, the oil, garlic, and salt in the bowl of a food processor (or Vitamix if you have one) fitted with the blade attachment.
+Combine the whole almonds, oil, garlic, and salt in the bowl of a food processor (or Vitamix blender if you have one) fitted with the blade attachment.
 Start grinding the nuts on low speed until they start to break up then increase the speed to medium and keep processing until the mixture is a paste consistency.

 step three